nvaws/labs/SAA-Lab03.md

 - Check if the thumbnail got created in the “_bucketname_-resized” bucket.
 - Check the size difference between the original and resized object.

-Congratulations, you have just created, a server less lambda function that gets triggered by an event in an S3 bucket.
+Congratulations, you have just created, a serverless lambda function that gets triggered by an event in an S3 bucket.

 You may now go to the monitoring tab and try to understand the various graphs shown on the console page.